+Castilleja

+Publication of the Wyoming Native Plant Society May 2020, Volume 39(2)

+Posted at www.wynps.org

+Castilleja linariifolia

-Castilleja Publication of the Wyoming Native Plant Society May 2020, Volume 39(2) Posted at www.wynps.org Announcement: The 2020 Wyoming Native Plant Society Annual Meeting in Laramie is cancelled, we're sorry to report.
+Announcement: The 2020 Wyoming Native Plant Society Annual Meeting in Laramie is cancelled, we're sorry to report.
 Now is a great time to explore native plants close to home!

 Sheltering in Place: Plants Do It!

 As we ease out of sheltering in place, we might ponder that some plants have been doing it all along.

 Green plants are mainly autotrophs, organisms that get their energy to make organic materials from sunlight.
 Yet some herbaceous perennial plant species regularly have "no-show years" of remaining below ground all year.
-This phenomenon has been called prolonged dormancy (Lesica and Steele 1994, Shefferson 2009).
-At face value, a plant that is hunkered down belowground for a whole year makes about as much sense as...social creatures such as Wyoming Native Plant Society members sheltering in place, distant from one another.
+This phenomenon has been called prolonged dormancy (Lesica and Steele 1994, Shefferson 2009).1 At face value, a plant that is hunkered down belowground for a whole year makes about as much sense as...social creatures such as Wyoming Native Plant Society members sheltering in place, distant from one another.

 Over 52 plant species in 10 plant families have been documented as having prolonged dormancy (Lesica and Steele 1994, Lesica and Crone2007, Shefferson 2009) including many moonworts (Botrychium spp.).
 There is a distinction between belowground years for plants and the sheltering in place practice of people.
 Perennial plants apparently do not hunker belowground to avoid contagion or one another.
 In other words, they do not do it in concert but staggered.

 A recent paper shows that remaining belowground confers a hedge-betting strategy that favors survival of the individual over current growth and reproduction (Gremer et al. 2012).
 Authors suggest that it confers net advantage in a variable environment.
-They found that the fitness advantage is Prolonged dormancy is not to be confused with the seasonality and year-to-year variation of a species' going dormant at the end of the growing season, or coming out of dormancy at the start of the season.
+They found that the fitness advantage is unequal between individuals, and is a net advantage only for shorter intervals such as one year, rather than extended periods of multiple years.
+In their 24 year dataset from monitoring Bitterroot milkvetch (Astragalus scaphoides), they found that individual plants which spent between 10%-20% of years belowground had the highest net reproductive success.